QuiltMC/quilt-standard-libraries/CONTRIBUTING.md

 This document outlines best-practices and contributing guidelines to the Quilt Standard Libraries.
 ## Pull Request Process
-To get a pull request merged into PROJECT, it must get a certain number of approvals from TEAM members, and then enter a Final Comment Period to ensure everyone has had a chance to look at the PR.
-Once these criteria have been met, the PR will be merged.
+To get a pull request merged into QSL, it must get a certain number of approvals from the maintainers of each library the pull request targets, and then it will enter a Final Comment Period.
+If the pull request passes the final comment period without opposition, the PR will be merged.
+Otherwise, the PR will return to being in review.

 The exact number of reviews needed, and the length of the Final Comment Period, varies depending on the scope and complexity of the pull request.
 The numbers for each category are listed below.
 ### `T: new API`